Don Imus: Return to radio and television

 On July 8, 2007, the Drudge Report indicated that Imus would return to the air before the 2008 presidential election.
-The New York Post reported on July 16, 2007, that Imus was in search of a black comedian to join the show upon its return to help cushion racially insensitive comments that he might say on the air.
-The same paper reported on July 27, 2007, that CBS was close to a buyout of Imus's contract.
-The report also said that Imus's representatives had contacted Buckley Broadcasting, Citadel Broadcasting, and Clear Channel Communications.
 Imus reached a settlement with CBS Radio over his contract on August 14, leaving him free to pursue other media opportunities.

 On November 1, Citadel announced that they had agreed to a multi-year syndication contract with Imus.
-The new Imus in the Morning program would be distributed nationally by Citadel Media and would be based at Citadel-owned WABC in New York City beginning in December.
+The new Imus in the Morning program was distributed nationally by Citadel Media and based at Citadel-owned WABC in New York City beginning in December.
 The New York Times reported on November 14 that Imus had agreed to terms with cable network RFD-TV to air a video simulcast of the new radio program.
 Charles McCord and Bernard McGuirk joined him in the new version of the show, and he returned to the airwaves on ABC Radio and RFD-TV on December 3.
 Sharpton said in an interview, "We'll monitor him; I'm not saying I'm going to throw a banquet for him and say welcome home.
 He has the right to make a living, but because he has such a consistent pattern with this we are going to monitor him to make sure he doesn't do it again."
 Jesse Jackson appeared on Imus in the Morning on April 4, 2008, to discuss the 40th anniversary of the assassination of Martin Luther King Jr., a booking that would have seemed impossible nearly a year before, when Jackson joined 50 demonstrators in Chicago demanding that "Imus must go", and many media commentators declared Imus's "rehabilitation" complete.

 In September 2008, Imus signed a multi-year deal with Fox Business Network to simulcast his radio show Imus in the Morning.

 Adam "Pacman" Jones controversy

-Controversy once again surrounded Imus when he made the following statements regarding the suspension of Cowboys' cornerback Adam Jones.
+Controversy once again surrounded Imus when he made the following statements regarding the suspension of Cowboys' cornerback Adam Jones:

 In response, Jones said, "I'm truly upset about the comments.
 Obviously Mr. Imus has problems with blacks.
 I'm upset, and I hope the station he works for handles it accordingly.
 I will pray for him."
 Imus said that his comments were misinterpreted.
 "I meant that he was being picked on because he's black."
 WABC vice president Phil Boyce said that it was unlikely that disciplinary action would be pursued against Imus, and none was.